SpiNNakerManchester/spio/modules/spinnaker_link/README.md

 #### STAC (synchronous timing/asynchronous control) operation

-A basic 2-flop-synchroniser-based scheme works correctly but may limit the bandwidth of the SpiNNaker link, due to the added latency of the synchronisers in the round-trip handshake.
-This library also provides sender and transmitter modules that implement a more aggressive sheme, called `STAC (synchronous timing/asynchronous control)`, to interface to SpiNNaker asynchronous channels.
+A basic 2-flop synchroniser scheme works correctly but may limit the bandwidth of the SpiNNaker link, due to the added latency of the synchronisers in the round-trip handshake.
+This library also provides sender and receiver modules that implement a more aggressive sheme, called `STAC (synchronous timing/asynchronous control)`, to interface to SpiNNaker asynchronous channels.
 This scheme also uses 2-flop synchronisers but is based on the `predictive handshake`